What is a whistle blower? And why is he whistling about the government blocking cannabis?

 The article covers Republican congressman Doug Collins’ questioning of Elias during his testimony.
-The conduct of the U.S. Attorney General did not interest Collins.
-Nor did the answer to the question: why is the government spending taxpayer money on pointless, politically motivated actions?
+The conduct of the U.S. attorney general did not interest Collins.
+Nor did why the government was spending taxpayer money on pointless, politically motivated actions.
 He only cared if Elias had ever sought out a job working for Democrats.

 The article even includes an embedded tweet from Collins, which says that Elias’ taking a meeting about a job with Democrats “tells you all you need to know” about the issue.
 What is a whistle blower, again?
 Is it someone whose career options prevent them from telling the truth?
 Fox News and Doug Collins would have us think so.

 Hopefully, Soon We Won’t Have To Ask What a Whistle Blower Is

 It’s sad that the world needs whistle blowers, but it’s even sadder that they seldom make a difference.

 John Elias could face harsh repercussions for telling the truth about the Trump administration’s DOJ.
 That isn’t the way it should be.
 We should celebrate him for bringing corruption to light.